Dotneteer/spectnetide/README.md

 - __New debugging tools.__ The ZX Spectrum emulator provides two extra options: _ULA render point indication_, and _shadow screen rendering_.
 - __New, more modern project item icons.__

-Preview 8 has these limitations:
+Preview 9 has these limitations:

 - ZX BASIC source code debugging is not supported yet.
-- Z80 Assembler Output and Z80 Unit Test Explorer are not supported yet.
-- Spectrum Scripting Console App project type removed.

 I decided not to implement VS 2017 compatibility, so version 2.x will work only on Visual Studio 2019, or later.
+Also, I discontinue implementing the Z80 Assembler Output and Z80 Unit Test Explorer, and Spectrum Scripting Console App features, as they are not used by the community.

-You can download the v2.0-preview 8 VSIX installer file [here](https://marketplace.visualstudio.com/items?itemName=Dotneteer.SpectNetIde2).
+You can download the v2.0-preview 9 VSIX installer file [here](https://marketplace.visualstudio.com/items?itemName=Dotneteer.SpectNetIde2).

 __Stay tuned!__